asweigart/humre/README.md

 Most Humre functions combine their arguments into one string for ease of use (that is, `group('cat', 'dog')` is the same as `group('catdog')`).
 The `humre.compile()` function does this to, so if you want to pass flags such as

+**Isn't Using Humre a Performance Hit Compared to Using re?**

+No. Humre functions are simple functions that do basic string manipulation.
+You only need to call them once when you create the regex pattern object.
+Your program, whether large or small, will spend far more time doing the actual pattern matching than creating the regex string.

 Humre vs re Comparison
 ----------------------